-The High Court of Delhi ("Court") granted an interim injunction against websites for live streaming of the India England International Cricket Series, 2021 (India Tour of England, 2021) as well as the India - Sri Lanka International Cricket Series, 2021 (India Tour of Sri Lank, 2021).
-The application was filed by Sony Pictures Network India ("Plaintiff") for restraining websites multiple such as <www.sportsala.tv> ("Defendant") from transmitting/ communicating the public/making available any match footage, clip, audio including providing live score updates play-by-play and/or textual and/or audio only commentary, through website, application and/or any other digital platform through internet, mobile and/or radio delivery.
+The High Court of Delhi ("Court") granted an interim injunction against websites for live streaming of the India -England International Cricket Series, 2021 (India Tour of England, 2021) as well as the India - Sri Lanka International Cricket Series, 2021 (India Tour of Sri Lank, 2021).
+The application was filed by Sony Pictures Network India ("Plaintiff") for restraining multiple websites such <www.sportsala.tv> ("Defendant") from transmitting/ communicating the public/making available any match footage, clip, audio including providing live score updates play-by-play and/or textual and/or only commentary, audio through website, application and/or any other digital platform through internet, mobile and/or radio delivery.